How Could Europe Have Allowed the Holocaust to Occur?

 The yellow Star of David “Jew” patch that Nazis forced the Jewish people to wear.

 In 1933, German Jews numbered around 500,000, or 1% of the German population.
-During the next six years, the Nazis attempted to “purify” Germany, liquidating Jewish-owned businesses.
+During the next six years, the Nazis attempted to “purify” Germany, first by liquidating Jewish-owned businesses.
 Under Hitler’s 1935 law, anyone with 2 Jewish grandparents was designated Jewish, regardless of their current faith or party.
-In the Nazi’s mind, only Aryans were true GermansBy German law, Jews could now become targets for bigotry and persecution.
-The majority of the German people who were not Jews swallowed the propaganda – whether out of fear, belief or hatred, and turned in their Jewish neighbors to the Nazi party.
+In the Nazi’s mind, only Aryans were true GermansUnder new German laws, Jews could now become targets for bigotry and persecution.
+The majority of the German people who were not Jews swallowed the propaganda.
+Whether out of fear, belief or hatred, they turned in their Jewish neighbors to the Nazi party.

 In 1939, Nazi Germany invaded Poland and WWII began.

-By 1941, the Nazis had in effect sealed off Europe to migration.
-Whether Jew, gypsy, gay or disabled, you were now trapped in Hitler’s Third Reich with no escape.
-Forced deportations by long trains of boxcars to Concentration Camps soon begun – with infamous names like Auschwitz, Buchenwald, Dachua, Bergen Belsen, and 20 others spread across Germany and Poland.
-What began an internment camps soon became extermination factories.
-The Nazis Final Solution to the Jewish Problem.
-While whispers of the wide spread extermination leaked out to Britain, the United States and Russia, it was not until the Camps were liberated by the Allies in 1945, that the full atrocity of the Nazi Holocaust was revealed to a shocked world.
+By 1941, after absorbing Austria and capturing France, the Nazis had in effect sealed off Europe to migration.
+Whether Jew, gypsy, gay or disabled, you were now trapped in Hitler’s Third Reich with no chance of escape.
+Forced deportations by long trains of boxcars to new Concentration Camps soon begun – with infamous names like Auschwitz, Buchenwald, Dachua, Bergen Belsen, and 20 others spread across Germany and Poland.

 “The only thing necessary for the triumph of Evil, is for good people to do Nothing.”